flooklab/Lightning_Detector/README.md

 Note that in this configuration the `AS3935` is very close to the rest of the electronics, which had caused frequent false positive lightning interrupts in my case.
-This was successfully suppressed by inserting an additional sheet of copper foil between the PCB and the attached periphery.
+This was successfully suppressed by inserting a grounded sheet of copper foil between the PCB and the attached periphery.

 ## Firmware Building